esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/06-practical-recommendations.md

 - "Certain soft skills are vital for teamwork."
 ---
 # Practical recommendations
-> ## Discussion: your practical tips?
+> ## Discussion: Your practical tips.
 > Based on your own experience, what would be your top-3 practical tips that
-> you would like to give for working collaboratively?
+> you would like to give someone that is new to working in a team?
 > This can be based on experience with formal teams, in pairs, or any other form of collaborative work.
 {: .discussion}